awsdocs/amazon-ec2-user-guide/doc_source/get-set-up-for-amazon-ec2.md

 1. The private key file is automatically downloaded by your browser\.
 The base file name is the name you specified as the name of your key pair, and the file name extension is `.pem`\.
 Save the private key file in a safe place\.
 **Important**
 This is the only chance for you to save the private key file\.
-You'll need to provide the name of your key pair when you launch an instance and the corresponding private key each time you connect to the instance\.

 1. If you will use an SSH client on a macOS or Linux computer to connect to your Linux instance, use the following command to set the permissions of your private key file so that only you can read it\.